What is ATOL protection and how to check if a travel company is registered

 If you are planning a holiday, there are a number of things you can do to ensure you are protected against the provider going bust.

 • Get travel insurance - You should take out a travel insurance policy as soon as you purchase a holiday to ensure you are protected right away.
 When looking for travel insurance, look out for Scheduled Airline Failure Insurance (SAFI) as this will protect you in the event that your provider goes bust.
-An easy way to compare travel insurance is via a comparison site such as Quotezone* or MoneySuperMarket* as you can compare multiple policies at once to find the best deal.
+An easy way to compare travel insurance is via a comparison site such as Quotezone* or MoneySuperMarket* as you can compare multiple policies at once to help you find the best policy for your situation.

 • Check for ATOL protection - Book your holiday with an ATOL-protected provider to provide security should the travel company go bust while you are away or before you travel.
 You should also take out travel insurance to cover other eventualities such as illness or lost baggage.